stephentoub/extensions/src/Libraries/Microsoft.Extensions.AI.Abstractions/README.md

 }
 ```

-Such a stream of response updates may be combined into a single response object via the `ToChatResponse` and `ToChatResponseAsync` helper methods, e.g.
+Such a stream of response updates may be added into a list of messages with the `AddRange` extension method.
+It will coalesce
+the updates into `ChatMessage` instances that are appended to an `IList<ChatMessage>`.

 ```csharp
 List<ChatMessage> history = [];